Questions and

 fluctuations, plus anticipated changes in usage over the next several years) and

-your product purity requirements.
-Depending upon projected average usage rates, purity required and demand patterns, nitrogen users will typically be served using conventional cryogenic nitrogen generators or non-cryogenic PSA plants.
+system.
+Depending upon projected average usage rates, purity required and demand patterns, nitrogen users will typically be served using conventional cryogenic nitrogen generators.
 In some cases, a LIN-assist plant will be recommended.
-Oxygen users will usually be offered a supply based on low purity or high purity cryogenic oxygen generators or a non-cryogenic VPSA plant.
-Whatever type of plant is chosen, the proposed on-site supply system will be a cost effective solution to the agreed requirements, and system performance will be guaranteed.
-In many cases the plant will be selected to allow for cost effective production rate increases to accommodate anticipated growth in demand. |
+Oxygen users will usually be offered a supply based on a cryogenic oxygen generator.
+Cryogenic oxygen production purity and pressure will be defined around user needs.
+For sites using both nitrogen and oxygen (and possibly, argon) a full Air Separation Unit (ASU), often with co-production of liquid products for backup will normally be a very economical configuration.
+Whatever type of plant is chosen, the proposed on-site nitrogen and / or oxygen supply system will be a cost effective solution to the agreed requirements; and system performance will be guaranteed.
+In many cases the plant will be selected to allow for cost effective increases in production rate to accommodate anticipated growth in demand. |

-| What About Backup Liquid? |
+What About Backup Liquid? |

 Backup liquid vaporization systems